u11d-com/terraform-aws-medusajs/README.md

 If you have any questions, comments, or need assistance with this module, please feel free to reach out to us via email at [hello@u11d.com](mailto:hello@u11d.com).
 We are happy to help with any questions related to module usage or to resolve issues.

-Additionally, if you require commercial development services for your MedusaJS platform, we offer expertise in building custom solutions, integrations, and more.
+Additionally, if you require commercial development services for your Medusa platform, we offer expertise in building custom solutions, integrations, and more.
 Please contact us at the same email address to discuss your project needs.

 ## Contributing
 We welcome contributions to this module!
 If you have bug fixes, new features, or documentation improvements, feel free to fork the repository, make your changes, and submit a pull request.